Jeremy A. Herschaft

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-Jeremy Herschaft represents publicly traded and privately owned companies in all aspects of international and domestic corporate litigation and commercial counseling, with particular emphasis on the global maritime and energy industries.
+Jeremy Herschaft represents publicly traded and privately owned companies in all phases of international corporate litigation, arbitration, and commercial counseling, with particular emphasis on the global marine and energy industries.

-Mr. Herschaft regularly handles complex and multi-jurisdictional legal matters, including:
+Mr. Herschaft has over a decade of experience in managing complex multi-jurisdictional legal matters, including:

 - commercial disputes involving charter party, service contract and other transportation related agreements